flutter/website/src/development/tools/devtools/cli.md

 ---
 title: Install and run DevTools from the command line
-Description: Learn how to install and use DevTools from the command line.
+description: Learn how to install and use DevTools from the command line.
 ---

 To run Dart DevTools from the CLI, you must have `dart` on your path.
 Then